Birth control: Behavioral

-Behavioral methods involve regulating the timing or method of intercourse to prevent introduction of sperm into the female reproductive tract, either altogether or when an egg may be present.
-If used perfectly the first-year failure rate may be around 3.4%, however if used poorly first-year failure rates may approach 85%.
+Behavioral methods involve regulating the timing or method of intercourse to prevent the introduction of sperm into the female reproductive tract, either altogether or when an egg may be present.
+If used perfectly the first-year failure rate may be around 3.4%; however, if used poorly first-year failure rates may approach 85%.

 Fertility awareness

 Fertility awareness methods involve determining the most fertile days of the menstrual cycle and avoiding unprotected intercourse.
 Techniques for determining fertility include monitoring basal body temperature, cervical secretions, or the day of the cycle.
 They have typical first-year failure rates of 24%; perfect use first-year failure rates depend on which method is used and range from 0.4% to 5%.
 The evidence on which these estimates are based, however, is poor as the majority of people in trials stop their use early.
 Globally, they are used by about 3.6% of couples.
-If based on both basal body temperature and another primary sign, the method is referred to as symptothermal.
+If based on basal body temperature and another primary sign, the method is called symptothermal.
 First-year failure rates of 20% overall and 0.4% for perfect use have been reported in clinical studies of the symptothermal method.
-A number of fertility tracking apps are available, as of 2016, but they are more commonly designed to assist those trying to get pregnant rather than prevent pregnancy.
+Many fertility tracking apps are available, as of 2016, but they are more commonly designed to assist those trying to get pregnant rather than prevent pregnancy.

 Withdrawal

 The withdrawal method (also known as coitus interruptus) is the practice of ending intercourse ("pulling out") before ejaculation.
-The main risk of the withdrawal method is that the man may not perform the maneuver correctly or in a timely manner.
+The main risk of the withdrawal method is that the man may not perform the maneuver correctly or on time.
 First-year failure rates vary from 4% with perfect usage to 22% with typical usage.
 It is not considered birth control by some medical professionals.

 There is little data regarding the sperm content of pre-ejaculatory fluid.
 While some tentative research did not find sperm, one trial found sperm present in 10 out of 27 volunteers.
 The withdrawal method is used as birth control by about 3% of couples.